Artesians/TCL/characters/pyro/yanfei.md

 | Damage Element | Pyro |
 | Damage Type | Charged Attack |

-* **Blazing Eye** no noticeable ICD to trigger or pyro application.
+* **Blazing Eye** no noticeable ICD to trigger or Pyro application.
-  * This is on a separate ICD from her charged attack.
+  * This is on a separate ICD from her Charged Attack.
 * **Blazing Eye** can trigger vs enemy shields.
 {% endtab %}
 {% endtabs %}